top of page

 How does Swell Health use and disclose protected health information about you that we collect?

-We are required to maintain the confidentiality of your protected health information (“PHI”), and we have implemented policies, procedures, and other safeguards to help protect your PHI from improper use and disclosure.
-We protect your PHI in accordance with HIPAA and all other applicable laws and regulations.
-Where an applicable state law or any other applicable law or regulation requires more protection for your PHI than HIPAA, we comply with that law or regulation as well.
+We are required to maintain the confidentiality of your medical information, and we have implemented policies, procedures, and other safeguards to help protect your medical information from improper use and disclosure.
+We protect your medical information in accordance with applicable laws and regulations, including HIPAA.

-Below, we describe different ways that we may use your PHI amongst ourselves and disclose your PHI to other persons and entities.
-We have not listed every possible use or disclosure in the list below, but all of the ways that may use and disclose PHI fall within one of the categories below.
+Below, we describe different ways that we may use your medical information amongst ourselves and disclose your medical information to other persons and entities.
+We have not listed every possible use or disclosure in the list below, but all of the ways that may use and disclose medical information fall within one of the categories below.
 As we describe below, some uses and disclosures will require your specific authorization.

 Billing and Payment.
-We may use and share your PHI to confirm eligibility for services and to receive and ensure proper payment.
+We may use and share your medical information to confirm eligibility for services and to receive and ensure proper payment.
 For example, we may request your information from your health plan or employer in order to confirm eligibility for laboratory services.

 Disclosure at Your Request.
-If you ask us to send PHI about you to a third party, such as a friend, family member, health care provider, or health care company, we will do so if we believe that your request is authentic.
+If you ask us to send medical information about you to a third party, such as a friend, family member, health care provider, or health care company, we will do so if we can authenticate your request.
 We may ask you to prove your identity before we honor this request.
-We may need up to 60 days to honor a request like this, depending on the information that you would like us to disclose, but in most cases, we can honor this request in seven or fewer days.
+We may need up to 60 days to honor such a request, depending on the information that you request us to disclose.
+In most cases, however, we can honor this request in seven or fewer days.

 Business Associates.
-We provide some aspects of our services through contracts with business associates for whom we are legally responsible.
-Examples of our business associates include companies involved in your care, for secure cloud hosting, management consultants, quality assurance reviewers, identity verification providers, accreditation agencies, and billing and collection services.
-We may disclose your PHI to our business associates so that they can perform the jobs that we have asked them to perform.
-To protect your PHI, we require our business associates to sign written agreements requiring that they appropriately safeguard your PHI and use it only as we permit.
+We provide some aspects of our services through contracts with business associates.
+Examples of our business associates include secure cloud hosting providers, management consultants, quality assurance reviewers, identity verification providers, accreditation agencies, and billing and collection services.
+We may disclose your medical information to our business associates so that they can perform the jobs that we have asked them to perform.
+To protect your medical information, we require our business associates to sign written agreements requiring them to appropriately safeguard your medical information and use it in accordance with our instructions and applicable law.

 Other Uses.
 We are allowed or required to share your information in other ways – usually in ways that contribute to your benefit or public good, such as public health and research.
-We have to meet many conditions in the law before we can share your information for these purposes.
-For more information see: “Your Rights Under HIPAA”.
 The following are ways we may share your information:

 • Help with public health and safety issues: We can share health information about you for certain situations such as reporting suspected abuse, neglect, or domestic violence; preventing or reducing a serious threat to anyone’s health or safety; reporting adverse reactions to medications; preventing disease; and helping with product recalls.

-• Do research: When you participate in a research study that involves your treatment, we may disclose your PHI to researchers, provided that you have signed a specific authorization for us to do so or an Institutional Review Board has approved the disclosure in connection with its review and approval of the research proposal and the procedures that the research organization has established to protect the privacy of your PHI.
+• Do research: When you participate in a research study that involves your treatment, we may disclose your medical information to researchers, provided that you have signed a specific authorization for us to do so or an Institutional Review Board has approved the disclosure in connection with its review and approval of the research proposal and the procedures that the research organization has established to protect the privacy of your medical information.

 • Comply with the law: We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we’re complying with federal privacy law.